 The Netherlands is known for its high amount of cycling in the daily urban system.
 Like every city around the world Dutch cities face challenges such as accessibility, safety and environment.
 To cope with these challenges the Dutch want to encourage cycling and in order to do this, they wanted to know more about cyclists’ actual behaviour like route choice, speeds and delays.

 How we did the ‘trick’

-Together with some other parties NHTV Breda organised the FietsTelWeek.nl, the largest bicycle survey that has ever been conducted in the Netherlands.
+Organised by a lot of bicycle-loving parties, the FietsTelWeek.nl is the largest bicycle survey that has ever been conducted in the Netherlands.
 In this project people were asked to install a dedicated app on their smartphone.
 To this purpose, a powerful campaign was launched in which regional and local governments successfully participated and cooperated to achieve a high response rate, and engage and reach a wider audience.
 The result was an overwhelming number of 55,000 people who downloaded the app whose GPS data was collected and translated into information presented in CyclePrint.
 All associated public authorities received a login for CyclePrint enabling them to analyse the current cycling behaviour in their region.

 By using the FietsTelWeek Dutch public authorities learned a lot about the cyclists’ actual behaviour.
 As a result of an analysis of cyclists’ current behaviour, interesting insights were obtained and new questions were raised about possible extensions of the existing CyclePrint features.
 Clients now have the possibility to download open (privacy secure) data from CyclePrint to use for their own region or city.

 This video explains more about the Dutch Bicycle Count Week “Fiets Tel Week”: